feathersjs/feathers/.github/issue_template.md

 here](https://github.com/feathersjs/feathers/blob/dove/.github/contributing.md#report-a-bug) - if it is a general question or suggestion please start a [Discussion](https://github.com/feathersjs/feathers/discussions))

 - [ ] Tell us what broke.
 The more detailed the better.
-- [ ] If you can, please create a simple example that reproduces the issue and link to a gist, jsbin, repo, etc. This makes it much easier for us to debug and issues that have a reproducable example will get higher priority.
+- [ ] If you can, please create a simple example that reproduces the issue and link to a gist, jrepo, etc. This makes it much easier for us to debug and issues that have a reproducible example will get higher priority.

 ### Expected behavior